 5. Peak Hours Data

 Peak hours data shows retail stores when their store has the highest foot traffic or when peak sales periods occur.
-Business owners can leverage this data to look at the time of sale, make decisions about staff scheduling, and optimize inventory management.
+Business owners can leverage this data to look at the time of sale, make decisions about staff scheduling, and optimize their retail inventory management system.
 Businesses can use peak hours data to create time-sensitive promotions and boost sales during off-peak times.

 6. Location Data